<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=229461991482875&amp;ev=PageView&amp;noscript=1">

 • Be tracked period-on-period

-• Highlight repeated occurrence of the same performance issues over time
+• Highlight repeated occurrences of the same performance issues over time

 • Contain a threshold for triggering an assessment of chronic underperformance in any particular measurement area